middleman/middlemanapp.com/source/templates/templates-layouts-partials.html.markdown

 # Templates, Layouts &amp; Partials

 Middleman provides many templating languages to simplify your HTML development.
-The languages range from simply allow you to use Ruby variables and loops in your pages, to providing a completely different format to write your pages in which compiles to HTML.
+The languages range from simply allowing you to use Ruby variables and loops in your pages, to providing a completely different format to write your pages in which compiles to HTML.

 ## Templates